RichyElChido/RichyElChido/README.md

 ### How the duck you got here
-If you are searching good coding and barely good projects you're in the wrong place.
+Yeah, I did some facebook bots lol, but If you are searching good coding and barely good projects you're in the wrong place buddy.

+Perhaps